How to deal with worries about entropy.

 How the new (temporary) stable structures affect or constrain the motions of other things will depend on the shapes and other properties, e.g. rigidity, hardness, elasticity, density, etc., of all the items involved.
 Ratchet mechanisms, in particular, can make a huge difference, and produce increasing order in physical mechanisms that would be violations of the 2nd law of thermodynamics, but for the dependence on external energy sources.
 This fact was demonstrated by the Penrose droguli.

-While writing this document, I remembered that many years ago Lionel and Roger Penrose (father and son, biologist and mathematical physicist) developed a demonstration of a very simple variant of the sorts of process discussed above.
+While writing this document, I remembered that many years ago Lionel Penrose (biologist) developed a demonstration of a very simple variant of the sorts of process discussed above.
 They used mechanical devices made of wood and metal, including, hinges, latches and springs, shaken around on a tray.

 The objects were capable of locking together on impact and certain combinations had the ability to attach successive new smaller pieces ("food") to themselves and grow, until above a certain size, and then, split into two pieces.